Endometrioma

-Endometrioma (also called chocolate cyst) is the presence of tissue similar to, but distinct from, the endometrium in and sometimes on the ovary.
+Endometrioma (also called chocolate cyst) is the presence of tissue similar to, but distinct from, the endometrium—the lining of the uterus (womb)—in and sometimes on the ovary.
 It is the most common form of endometriosis.
 Endometrioma is found in 17–44% patients with endometriosis.

 More broadly, endometriosis is the presence of tissue similar to, but distinct from, endometrial tissue located outside the uterus.
 The presence of endometriosis can result in the formation of scar tissue, adhesions and an inflammatory reaction.

 Endometriomas are usually benign growths, most often found in the ovary.
 They form dark, fluid-filled cysts, which can vary greatly in size.
-The fluid inside the cysts is thick, dark, old blood, giving it a chocolate-like appearance, giving it the name chocolate cyst.
+The fluid inside the cysts is thick, dark, old blood that resembles the color of chocolate, giving it the name chocolate cyst.
 It can also develop in the cul-de-sac (the space behind the uterus), the surface of the uterus, and between the vagina and rectum.

 Pathophysiology

 Endoscopic image of a ruptured chocolate cyst in left ovary.

 Endometrial tissue is the mucous membrane that normally lines the uterus.
 The endometrium is richly supplied with blood and its growth is regulated by estrogen and progesterone.
 It consists of glandular and stroma tissue from the lining of the uterus.
 When the endometrial mucous membrane is found outside of the uterus in places such as the ovaries, it causes chronic pelvic pain with intercourse and menstrual cycles.

 Endometriomas can produce a toxic environment by producing estrogen, cytokines, interleukins, and other inflammatory substances, that could damage healthy endometriomal tissue.
 This toxic fluid content can cause dire alterations to the normal surrounding endometriotic cells, potentially impacting the embryo, the ability of an embryo to implant successfully, and the responsiveness of the endometrium.
 Endometrioma can potentially lead to premature ovarian failure, decreased ovarian function, or problems with ovulation.
 Studies have also found that endometriomas occur two times more frequently in the left ovary (67%) than in the right one (33%), possibly due to the presence of the sigmoid colon on the left side.